-EmQuartier is located just next to Phrom Phong BTS Skytrain Station, which makes it very easy to reach.
-It is a fairly new (opened in 2015) and very hip and cool shopping mall.
+EmQuartier is located just next to Phrom Phong BTS Skytrain Station, making it very easy to reach.
+It is a relatively new (opened in 2015) and very hip and fantastic shopping mall.

 The mall is divided into three different zones:

 - The Helix Quartier – The top four floors contain over 50 restaurants and cafes

 - The Waterfall Quartier – with an actual waterfall which has become a popular selfie-spot

 The mall has an impressively cool and earthy design with a gigantic rainforest chandelier (yep, made of natural plants!) in the middle, surrounded by the staircases.
 In addition, the facade of the building houses a vertical garden with the highest waterfall in Bangkok called Waterfall Quartier.
 I love how green and earthy the mall is.
 So cool!